 - Ask parents for a donation to help cover the cost.
 Now, this option depends on your student population.
 You could also ask your PTA.

-- Plan ahead and get holiday socks and ribbon at a discount during after Christmas sales.
+- Plan ahead and get holiday socks and ribbons at a discount during after Christmas sales.

 - Have a school fundraiser.
 I have done popcorn sales and Pickle Friday sales to help with student projects in the past.
 Students love the idea of earning the money to make a parent gift.

-You can find a few other Christmas parent gift ideas that are somewhat related:
+You can find a few other Christmas parent gift ideas for your entire class that are somewhat related: